Costa Rica Leatherbacks

 The leatherback is one of nature’s truly unique creatures.
 Their immense size boggles the mind; these turtles can average more than 6 feet long and 800 lbs.
 But that’s not the only thing that makes them unique.
 Their softer shell allows them to dive deeper than any other sea turtle and their size and dark color allows them to inhabit cold waters.

-Private trips for groups of 2 or more are available until June in addition to group dates below.
+Private trips available for groups of 2 or more are available March to June.
+Pricing depends on group size.
+Contact us for a price for your group.

 Includes: In-country transport, meals, lodging, activities, guides, and a donation to turtle conservation.